afhpayne/spruce/README.md

 ## Spruce is a simple utility for Alpine Email.

-Spruce will:

-* present two options on launch:
+Spruce will present two options on launch:
   1. (C)HOOSE an email account to open (any number of email accounts can easily be selected)
   2. (I)MPORT contacts from Google Contacts or Outlook csv file